 5. Tying Your Dog To A Tree

-Tying your dog to a tree may seem harmless, but it actually can really damage the tree’s bark.
+Tying your dog to a tree may seem harmless, but it can damage the tree’s bark.
 A dog may jump and tug against the tree causing the bark to fall off.
-The bark is a tree’s first defense against disease and insects, so ruining this puts it in danger.
+The bark is a tree’s first line of defense against disease and insects, so ruining this puts the tree in danger.

 6. Pruning Your Tree in the Wrong Season

 Many people think that fall is the best time to prune which is actually incorrect.
-Your trees focus their energy on their roots during the colder seasons.
-So, any cuts from pruning won’t heal in time.
-Find out more information here.
+Trees focus their energy on their roots during the fall as they build up nutrients for the approaching winter season.
+Any cuts from pruning during the fall months won’t have time to heal before the harsh winter arrives, leaving the tree exposed.

 7. Filling Tree Cavities with Concrete